laurenchen0631/English-Learning/category/common_phrase.md

 - be off the mark 不正確/不準確
 	- His criticisms are way off the mark.
 	- Bedini and Curzi were probably not far off the mark in their analysis.
+- in step with 與..一致 == in agreement with someone or something
+	- She is very much in step with the times.
+	- Gasoline prices rose in step with oil prices.

 ## Denial

 ## Question